StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     xpack.security.transport.ssl.certificate_authorities: /usr/share/elasticsearch/config/certs/ca/ca.crt
     ```

-    1. Replace es1 with the IP or hostname of the respective node.
+    1. Replace es1 with the IP or host name of the respective node.
     2. Keep this parameter with the same value for all nodes to ensure proper cluster discovery.